Vulo Radev: Filmography (director)

-The title of the film refers to a group of 20-year old communists who received the task of dangerous Bulgarian fascists in 1942 and 1943.
+The title of the film refers to a group of 20-year old communists who received the task of executing dangerous Bulgarian fascists in 1942 and 1943.
 The youngsters use language and attitudes as if they were living in the current time [read: ± in 1970, the year when the movie was released].
 The movie explores the difficulty for "normal" youngsters to kill, even if they understand the necessity and importance of their task.
 This culminates in some of their suicides.